 - Grants = stacks of formal paperwork – before, during, and after your project

-- Perhaps grants are great for pushing you out of your comfort zone, to help you develop new skills and direct you into areas you didn’t consider
+- Perhaps grants are great for pushing you out of your comfort zone, developing new skills and directing you into areas you didn’t consider

 - Crowd-funding gets you interacting with your fans, realising how much your creativity adds value to their lives, and gives them a platform to get involved in the creative process and journey, support you, give AND receive.
 This strengthens your relationship with your fans.